wanforge/quotes/README.md

 - 🎙️ Mimpi tidak akan terwujud dengan sendirinya

 ## N
+- 🌸 Nothing is softer or more flexible than water, yet nothing can resist it.

 - 🎺 No party has a monopoly on wisdom.
 No democracy works without compromise.